-If you have not already read the Using NetworkSceneManager section, it is highly recommended to do so before proceeding.
+If you haven't already read the Using NetworkSceneManager section, it's highly recommended to do so before proceeding.
 Custom Scene Management currently has some drawbacks that we hope to improve upon over time.

 NetworkManager's properties.
 All of your scene loading and unloading will be handled via the UnityEngine.SceneManagement.SceneManager class.

 While integrated scene management solution handles the synchronization of in-scene placed